 Tall buildings are expensive to build so the standard of architectural quality must be maintained through the process of procurement, detailed design and construction.
 The design has been subject to commercial review to ensure it remains commercially viable.
-The applicant has experience of delivering residential development and is currently delivering residential developments within the St Georges area.
+The applicant has experience of delivering residential development, including a number of tall buildings, such as the Owen Street development and No1 Water Street.
 The viability of the scheme has been costed on the quality of scheme shown in the submitted drawings.